Posted on January 31 2018

 Hamilton was a US brand with a fine history producing watches for the railroads, the US army as discussed here, and their marine chronometers that were used by both the US and Allied navies in WWII.
-Having ceased manufacturing watches in America in 1969 the company is now Swiss owned – a part of the Swatch group of brands.
+Having ceased manufacturing watches in America in 1969 the company is now Swiss-owned – a part of the Swatch group of brands.

 Both its American heritage and Swiss ownership make this a well respected and popular brand that is usually available on the high street.

 The Intramatc 68 nearly didn't make it onto this list.
 Because the Hamilton Chrono Matic II was a much more obvious choice.
 A true Daytona homage.
-However, the Chrono Matic is long discontinued and difficult to find so we're having a look at Hamilton's current retro styled Chronograph.
+However, the Chrono Matic is long discontinued and difficult to find so we're having a look at Hamilton's current retro-styled Chronograph.

 So, it's not a direct homage, rather a chronograph influenced by the styling that made the Daytona and other chronographs so iconic.
 The most obvious differences being the two sub-dials and inner tachymeter.
-In reality this watch is a homage to Hamilton's own watches from the 1960's.
+In reality, this watch is a homage to Hamilton's own watches from the 1960s.

 Steinhart Ocean One Vintage Chronograph

 Founded by Gunter Steinhart, this German company have been producing watches for a couple of decades now.
-So not one of the larger established brands, but certainly a company that has built a solid reputation since it's launch in 2001.
+So not one of the larger established brands, but certainly a company that has built a solid reputation since its launch in 2001.

-Stylistically Steinhart have made their name producing, among others, designs inspired by Rolex, with a strong preference for the vintage look.
+Stylistically Steinhart has made their name producing, among others, designs inspired by Rolex, with a strong preference for the vintage look.
 A quick scan of their current range will show models reminiscent of the Submariner, Explorer II and Daytona.

 The Ocean One Vintage Chronograph is full Daytona Homage with a dial based on the Paul Newman watch.
 There's both a Panda and reverse Panda version.

 This Chronograph is powered by a Dubois Dépraz DD 2020 movement.
 This Swiss automatic movement is based on the decorated ETA 2824-2 TOP with a gilded Steinhart rotor, which can all be admired through the sapphire crystal window in the screw-down stainless steel case back.
-Also screwed down is the large, well gripping crown with its discreet red accent as well as the two pushers, which allows for a water resistance of up to 100M.
+Also screwed down is the large, well gripping crown with its discreet red accent as well as the two pushers, which allows for water resistance of up to 100M.

 It's a very good quality watch, with real attention having been paid to the smaller details.
 It's priced accordingly at around the £850 mark.